bxparks/AUniter/jenkins/README.md

 Fortunately, the `auniter.sh` script uses the `flock(1)` mechanism to allow only a single Arduino binary to upload to a given Arduino board at the same time.
-The second executor that tries to upload a sketch will wait up to 2 minutes for the Arduino board to finish its "upload/test" cycle.
+The second executor that tries to upload a sketch will wait up to 120 seconds for the Arduino board to finish its "upload/test" cycle.
 The locking happens only for the `--upload` mode.
 There is no locking for the `--verify` mode which allows multiple pipelines to verify multiple sketches at the same time, limited only by CPU and memory.
+The default wait time of 120 seconds can be overridden using the `--port_timeout` flag on the `auniter.sh` script.

 ### Trigger Build When Something Changes